Making a complaint against a member

 Concurrent investigations by other regulators, government agencies, statutory bodies or the courts

-Our standards
+• Our standards

 The Code of Ethics contains our ethical requirements and is designed to give members clear guidance on minimum standards of acceptable professional conduct.
 The fact particular behaviours aren't mentioned doesn't mean they aren't expected.
 Members are expected to follow the code in spirit not just in words.
-The code applies to all members whatever their sector, industry or stage of membership.
+The code applies to all members regardless of their sector, industry or stage of membership.

 The Code of Ethics is structured in three parts: Fundamental Principles, Members in Public Practice and Members in Business.

-All members must comply with fundamental principles of
+All members must comply with fundamental principles of:

-- integrity
+• integrity

-- objectivity
+• objectivity

-- professional competence and due care
+• professional competence and due care

-- confidentiality
+• confidentiality

-- professional behaviour
+• professional behaviour

-Members are also expected to comply with the By-Laws, Regulations, NZICA Act and Rules (New Zealand resident members only) and applicable technical and professional standards, such as the financial reporting or assurance standards.
+Members are also expected to comply with the By-Laws, Regulations, NZICA Act and the NZICA Rules (New Zealand resident members only) and applicable technical and professional standards, such as the financial reporting or assurance standards.
 Copies of all applicable standards are available in the Members Handbook.

 Members Handbook